cvat-ai/cvat/cvat/apps/documentation/installation.md

 You can change the share device path to your actual share.
 For user convenience we have defined the environment variable $CVAT_SHARE_URL.
-This variable contains a text (url for example) which will be being shown in the client-share browser.
+This variable contains a text (url for example) which is shown in the client-share browser.